Close to My Heart

-Close to My Heart is a 1951 American drama film directed by William Keighley, written by James R. Webb (based on his novel A Baby for Midge), and starring Ray Milland and Gene Tierney.
+Close to My Heart is a 1951 American drama film directed by William Keighley, written by James R. Webb (based on his novel A Baby for Midge) and starring Ray Milland and Gene Tierney.

 Plot

-Brad Sheridan (Milland), a newspaper columnist, and wife, Midge Sheridan (Tierney), cannot have children of their own; and, they decide to adopt.
-The adoption agency tells Midge the waiting list is long; however, Midge learns of an abandoned child left at the police station.
-The police tell Midge the child, a boy named Danny, is a ward of the juvenile court.
-Brad and Midge visit the child under the ruse of Midge being Brad's secretary.
-Brad thinks their chances to adopt Danny are slim if the child is placed with the adoption agency because of the long wait.
+Newspaper columnist Brad Sheridan and wife Midge cannot have children of their own, so they decide to adopt a child.
+The adoption agency tells Midge that the waiting list is long, but she learns of an abandoned child left at the police station.
+The police tell Midge that the child, a boy named Danny, is a ward of the juvenile court.
+Brad and Midge meet Danny, but Brad thinks that they will be unlikely to adopt Danny if he is placed with the adoption agency and subjected to the long wait.
 Midge continues to visit Danny and becomes attached.
-Brad, not wanting to become too emotionally involved, writes a column disclosing the child's abandonment, angering Midge.
-Mrs. Morrow, from the adoption agency, inspects the Sheridan's home, but warns them that adopting Danny is risky due to the child's un-investigated background.
-Danny is not wanted by other prospective adoptive parents because he is a "foundling," which clears a path for the Sheridans to adopt him.
-Brad is told of a well-known local couple's adopted son becoming an adult criminal, with his adoptive parents only then discovering he came from an irreputable background.
+Brad, not wanting to become too emotionally involved, writes a column about Danny's abandonment, angering Midge.
+Mrs. Morrow from the agency inspects the Sheridans' home but warns them that adopting Danny is risky, as his background is unknown.
+Danny is not wanted by other prospective adoptive parents because he is a foundling, which clears a path for the Sheridans to adopt him.
+Brad is told of how a well-known local couple adopted a son without knowledge of the boy's disreputable background, and the son became a criminal.